 A Tax Structure That Supports Growth

-A tax code that encourages investments in infrastructure development and allows families and businesses operating quarries to continue to create and support high-paying jobs is critical to a growing economy.
-NSSGA supports sensible reforms to our tax laws that remove undue burdens and allow for innovation in the aggregates industry.
-NSSGA will continue working with Congress and the Biden administration on tax code changes benefitting the stone, sand and gravel industry, and we vigorously oppose any provisions that would unduly and adversely impact aggregates operators, including:
+A tax code that encourages investments in infrastructure development and allows families and businesses who operate quarries to create and support high-paying jobs is critical to a growing economy.
+NSSGA supports sensible reforms to our tax laws that remove undue burdens and allow for industry innovation.
+NSSGA will continue working with Congress and the Biden administration on tax code changes that advance the stone, sand, and gravel industry.
+NSSGA vigorously opposes any provisions that would adversely impact aggregates operators, including:

 - Percentage Depletion: NSSGA will continue to oppose legislative efforts to repeal the percentage depletion allowance.
-Having been incorporated into the tax code since 1926, this important provision incentivizes aggregates producers to make new investments by providing a 5 percent capital cost recovery method for sand, gravel and crushed stone development.
-Eliminating this provision will further drive cost increases for end-users of aggregates, including federal agencies.
+This important provision, incorporated in the tax code since 1926, incentivizes aggregates producers to make new investments by providing a 5 percent capital cost recovery method for sand, gravel, and crushed stone and 14 percent for industrial sand development.
+Eliminating this provision will increase costs for end-users of aggregates, including federal agencies, and discourage investment.

-- Bonus Depreciation: Aggregates producers make costly investments in heavy equipment and machinery to properly run their quarries that support our nation’s manufacturing economy and are critical to ensuring the materials that create our infrastructure are available and competitively priced.
-Currently, the bonus depreciation allowance is slated to expire January 1, 2023.
-NSSGA supports permanent expansion of this important tool that provides aggregates operators the certainty to make necessary capital investments that create jobs and grows our economy.
+- Bonus Depreciation: Aggregates producers make costly investments in heavy equipment and machinery to properly run their quarries.
+This supports our nation’s manufacturing economy and ensures materials are available and competitively priced and is the basis for increasing jobs.
+The bonus depreciation allowance began to phase out on Jan.
+1, 2023.
+NSSGA supports permanent expansion of this important tool that provides aggregate operators the certainty to make necessary capital investments that creates jobs and grows our economy.

 - Capital Gains Tax: Encouraging risk-taking investments in innovation and infrastructure has always been a hallmark of the U.S. tax system.
-The current preference for capital gains should be continued without any income phaseout that would disproportionately affect small family businesses like those in the aggregates industry.
+The current preference for capital gains should be continued without any income phaseout that would disproportionally affect small family businesses like those in the aggregate industry.